xiaoren-QAQ/SSU_Docs/src/en/dev/module.md

 descriptionAnsi=Add \e[1mcoreutils, busybox, and bash\e[0m to \e[1m/system/bin\e[0m.
 ```

-Using the above `module.prop`, the module will display `Auto-generated`, `coreutils, busybox, and bash`, and `/system/bin` in bold within the SakitinSU manager.
+Using the above `module.prop`, the module will display `Auto-generated`, `coreutils, busybox, and bash`, and `/system/bin` in bold within the ShiroSU manager.

 In `module.prop`, you can use `nameAnsi`, `versionAnsi`, `authorAnsi`, and `descriptionAnsi` to display text containing ANSI escape codes.

 While omitting the `Ansi` suffix is possible, for compatibility, use the `Ansi` suffix.

-<mark>SakitinSU parses `module.prop` sequentially, so ensure values with the `Ansi` suffix are placed later in the file.</mark>
+<mark>ShiroSU parses `module.prop` sequentially, so ensure values with the `Ansi` suffix are placed later in the file.</mark>

 ::: details Expand to view rendering effect
 ![module.prop rendering effect](/assets/img/module_prop.webp)